 - Depression and anxiety often accompany neck pain.

-neck pain and conditions like spasm and arthritis, stronger medicines
+- In the case of chronic neck pain and conditions like spasm and arthritis, stronger medicines might be prescribed.

 - Those with chronic neck pain might require antidepressants and counseling.